ionixjunior/ionixjunior.dev/src/content/en/posts/2013-03-02-redmine-time-tracker-plugin.md

 tags = ["misc"]
 +++

-<p class="intro"><span class="dropcap">I</span>n the initial tests I performed with Redmine, I noticed that the time tracking feature it provides is somewhat limited, and as far as I could see, there isn't a client similar to Worklog, especially an open-source one, for seamless time tracking.</p>
+In the initial tests I performed with Redmine, I noticed that the time tracking feature it provides is somewhat limited, and as far as I could see, there isn't a client similar to Worklog, especially an open-source one, for seamless time tracking.

 That's when I found the Redmine Time Tracker plugin.
 With it, you can have a more user-friendly interface for time tracking.
 It doesn't have all the convenience of a client, but you can choose an issue and then start tracking time on it.